themarquisdesheric/amber-health/src/pages/articles/2019-09-22-endometriosis-symptoms.md

 Endometriosis is often improperly described as bad cramps and is incorrectly associated with menses.
 This couldn’t be further from the truth for many patients.
 While some will experience symptoms cyclical to their menstrual cycle, many more will experience a gradual worsening of symptoms that can become chronic in nature.

-<blockquote>A common myth is that endometriosis only affects a patient during their period.
+<blockquote class="blockquote">A common myth is that endometriosis only affects a patient during their period.
 While this may be the case for some patients, for most patients the pain affects them both during and outside their period.

 <cite><a href="https://www.vitalhealth.com/conditions-treated/pelvic-pain-conditions/endometriosis/" target="_blank" rel="noopener noreferrer">
 -Vital Health Endometriosis Center </a></cite>